americanexpress/one-app/docs/recipes/Deploying-Modules.md

 }
 ```

 You can deploy this by running the [now](https://zeit.co/docs/now-cli#commands/now/basic-usage) command within the directory that you created the `module-map.json` in.
-You can now view it at the production URL that `now` prints out, you will need that URL for the following steps.
+You can now view it at the production URL that `now` prints out, you will need that URL for the following steps for the `moduleMapUrl` variable.

 ### Create an Update Module Script